ArthurPimentabraga/ArthurPimentabraga/README.md

 ### Hi there 👋

 #### 2nd period of Puc-Minas information systems

-Passionate about technology and development.
-With the main objective of evolving as a person, contributing to the evolution of the people around me and contributing, in some way, to our society.
+My name is Arthur Pimenta Braga.
+I am passionate about technology and development.
+My main objective is to evolve as a person, to contribute to the evolution of the people around me and to society.

 Currently studying NodeJS, ReactJS and Java.